willerf/nex-lang/README.md

 #### Install & Build
 - Ensure you have cmake, rust and C++20 installed
+- Clone the repo and `cd` into the project directory
 - Then run the following commands
   - `mkdir build`
   - `cd build`